 All training sessions are held at:

-Dates and location of 2014/15 season regattas and the 2015 State Sailing Championships have not been released yet.
+Dates and location of 2017/18 season regattas and the 2018 State Sailing Championships are below:

-The team will be transported by bus between Walford and the Adelaide Sailing Club (ASC) on each Friday training day, leaving immediately after school.
-Parents are expected to collect their daughters from the ASC at the conclusion of training at 7pm.
+The team will be transported by bus between Walford and the Brighton and Seacliff Yacht Club (BSYC) on each Friday training day, leaving immediately after school.
+Parents are asked to collect their daughters from the BSYC at the conclusion of training at 7pm.
 Parents also need to transport their girls to and from the venue on Sunday regatta days.

 A term fee is charged to the school account.
-This includes transport, coaching and boat hire for all events with the exception of the October holiday Learn to Sail course and participation in the April State Championships.
-These events will be charged separately.
+This includes transport, coaching and boat hire for all events with the exception of the April State Championships.
+This event will be charged separately.

 All girls must wear PFD and must be competent swimmers.
 New girls who are trying sailing and have not yet made a commitment can borrow PFDs.
 All girls must wear bathers, board shorts, a rash-top and a hat.
 School-owned or personal spray-jackets should be worn.
 In cold weather, wetsuits or old leggings are recommended.
 Waterproof boots, deckshoes or old sneakers should be worn to protect the feet.